cSnNis/Covert-Combat/README.md

 `BaseTank` in turn derives from `pygame.sprite.Sprite` which has a lot of handy functions, like `kill()` that is used to remove players and NPCs.

 ## `destroy()` and `DeadTank`
-When a `BaseTank` is killed, it creates an instance of `DeadTank` that represents that tank's burning chassis on the screen. `DeadTank` in turn creates an `Explosion` object, which
+When a `BaseTank` is killed, it creates an instance of `DeadTank` that represents that tank's burning chassis on the screen. `DeadTank` in turn creates an `Explosion` object, which displays an explosion animation on screen and destroys itself after the explosion animation ends.
+After the `DeadTank` is created, `destroy()` calls the `BaseTank`'s `kill()`.

 ## Shooting Mechanics
 Only [`Player`](player.py)s can shoot in game.
 They do so by creating an object of class `Shell` (derived also from `pygame.sprite.Sprite`) and passing to it the tank's current position and turret angle.
 Shells fly until they collide with something, in which case they call their own `kill()` method.